Musa-dabwe/Installing-Speckit-CLI-on-Termux/README.md

 ## Next Steps: Installing an AI Agent (Gemini CLI)

-That's excellent!
 The message "Specify CLI is ready to use!" confirms that you successfully fixed the path issue, and the `specify` command is now working on your Termux setup.

 The output shows that you have the core prerequisites (Git) but are missing the recommended AI assistants, which is what the next step is for.
 Since you've successfully installed and run the checks for Spec Kit, the next logical step is to install one of the supported AI agents so you can actually use the Spec Kit workflow commands like `/speckit.specify`.